VirginiaLynne likes to share her creative ideas for DIY home renovation and maintenance. She uses these tips to store

 We created the theme room for my son when he was in about 5th grade, and although he has gotten interested in other things besides Legos, he has been able to incorporate these into his room.

-Since he is now in High School and is over 6 feet tall, we had to take out the loft bed.
+Since he is now in high school and is over six feet tall, we had to take out the loft bed.
 Now he just has a mattress on the floor.
 He has pinned up lots of his memorabilia all over the walls.
 It isn't as neat as mom would like, but as a scrapbooker, I can appreciate the fact that he has decorated his room with memories.

 At one time, the corkboard was painted in primary colors like bricks.
 When he went more towards a chrome look, I just re-painted it with chrome paint.
 The brick outlines still showed through, so my son likes it a lot (when you can see it through the things pinned to it!).